Salman-395/Retail-Sales-SQL-Analysis/README.md

 These queries answer core business questions regarding revenue, profitability, and customer behavior.

 ### 💰 Profitability by Category
-Revenue is vanity, profit is sanity.
 I calculated the actual net profit per category by subtracting the Cost of Goods Sold (COGS).

 ```sql
 SELECT